biggiesmallsAG/evtparse/README.md

 	########
 	Evtparse.GO version 1.01 (8/12/2016), by Daniel Eden, SecureWorks.
 	Input: XML, Output: JSON

+	To run this program you need to have https://github.com/williballenthin/python-evtx installed, the scripts/evtxdump.py output is a XML stream to which you can pipe via stdin or dump to a file and read in to evtxparse.go.

 	- Version 1.0
 		> First realease of code and concept